 Added Accents = Added Control

-But the “3x More Principle” is not limited to only practicing multiple stroke exercises and can be applied to practicing our rudiments.
+The “3x More Principle” is not only limited to practicing multiple stroke exercises and can be applied to practicing our rudiments.
 Practice starting rudiments with the weak hand 3x more.

 When practicing the 6-Stroke Roll, and its three most commonly used variations, play it once strong hand lead and then three times leading with the weak hand.